-UI-1-R23 The interface shall only present to the user the parameters relevant for the task operation.
+UI-1-R21 The interface shall only present to the user the parameters relevant for the task operation.
 This may mean that the CLPI parameter menu will be hierarchical, with the setting of one or more parameters determining which other parameters are visible.
 If the menu is hierarchical, it should not be excessively deep (should be as "flat" as possible) to reduce the complexity of the operation.

 Comments: Some panelists liked the idea of deeply hierarchical parameters, while others wanted only a single parameter that changed the visible list.
 See the discussion below on prototype tasks (§ 4).
-In any event we would like to see some mock-up of this, if possible.